What about AI? Are AI Images a Viable Replacement for Photography and CGI in Amish Furniture Marketing?

 Each new prompt:

 The more you try to “dial it in,” the further you often get from the original.
 That’s why, when you say, “Just one more tweak,” you end up saying, “Why does nothing match anymore?”
-It’s not a problem with AI, it’s the way it has always worked.
+It’s not a problem with AI; it’s the way it has always worked.
+But this will only get better.

 Without warning, AI will confidently generate: